 The Old Testament is indispensable in understanding the New… the New Testament is the climax to a story, if you don’t know the first part of a story then the ending doesn’t mean that much.

 – Bishop Barron

-I’ve written a few articles now, in a series called The Story of Salvation, and I just thought I’d take a break from the story to say why it’s even important to know and understand the Old Testament.
+I’ve written a few articles now, in a series called The Story of Salvation, and I just thought I’d take a break from the story to say why it’s important to know and understand the Old Testament.

 Why read the Old Testament?

 The two sections that the scriptures are divided into are, what we now call, the Old Testament and the New Testament.
 The dividing line between the two, just like in history with BC and AD, is the birth of the Son of God.